 - Green tea: Green tea has proven to be a good choice when fasting due to polyphenols and other antioxidants.
 It reduces hunger, stimulates metabolism, and helps with weight loss.

-Now, should we all drink more than a gallon of water per day during intermittent fasting?
+Should we drink more than a gallon of water daily during intermittent fasting?

 No. Drink when you are thirsty or feel cravings.
-No one needs to force themselves to drink ill, especially since overhydration can have adverse effects as well.
+No one needs to force themselves to drink ill, especially since overhydration can also have adverse effects.

-In addition, fluid needs are individual, so there can be no blanket rule on this.
-In case of doubt, however, a glass of water or tea will not hurt.
+In addition, fluid needs are individual, so there can be no blanket rule.
+However, a glass of water or tea will not hurt in doubt.

 3. Do Not Fear the Shaker